Here’s that burning question that I’m sure all of you have been asking …

 Often, the damage doesn’t show on the outside of the tree until a storm causes the 120-foot tall tree to break and fall on your house … unless an arborist or other knowledgable person, who knows what to look for, points out the danger and has the tree removed.
 As the tree behind my house was being cut down, I was told that root rot usually happens in very wet soil (like we have here in the Pacific Northwest) and usually happens to trees that are not native to the Pacific Northwest such that they have no resistance to the particular fungus that causes root rot.
 In other words, don’t plant non-native trees.

 Also about the same time that the tree in my neighborhood was removed, Netflix produced a fascinating movie about fungi.
-If you have a Netflix account, check it out.
-If you don’t have a Netflix account, get a free one for 30 days and watch THIS SHOW.
+Unfortunately, Netflix took it off their website for anyone in the USA.
+BUT, someone has posted a copy of the movie on YouTube and it has continued to stay there on YouTube, so I guess it’s legal.
+It’s HERE.
 It’s very well done.
 It’s fascinating.
-The name of the Netflix show is “Fantastic Fungi, the magic beneath us.”
+The name of the show on YouTube is “Fantastic Fungi, the Magic Beneath Us”.

 Another place to start to learn about fungi is on the website fantasticfungi.com.
 Just the opening header video is fascinating.